systemjs/systemjs/README.md

 #### Usage

-1. First, you should install SystemJS plugin by issuing command `jspm install plugin-name`.
-For example, you are going to use **CSS** plugin to load css files, then you install it with `jspm install css`.
+1. Install SystemJS plugin by running the command `jspm install plugin-name`.
+For example, if you are going to use the CSS plugin to load CSS files, then you would install it with `jspm install css` first.
-2. Now that we got SystemJS css plugin, we can `import` our css files with `System.import('path/to/css_filename.css!')`, or if you are using a ES6 module then you do it with `import 'path/to/css_filename.css!';`.
+2. Now that we have SystemJS css plugin, we can `import` our css files with `System.import('path/to/css_filename.css!')`, or if you are using a ES6 module then you do it with `import 'path/to/css_filename.css!';`.

 Supported Plugins: